-Per UDOT's roadside design guidance, the suggested clear zone is 20 to 22 feet.
-There are some unprotected hazards within the clear zone including substandard barrier end treatments, trees, and steep slopes.
+- Per UDOT's roadside design guidance, the suggested clear zone is 20 to 22 feet.
+There are some unprotected hazards within the clear zone including substandard barrier end treatments, trees, and steep slopes. - 95% of S.R.
+210 in this segment has no sidewalks or pedestrian-related facilities.